Juan Diego Castro Fernández: Controversies

-Antisemitism
+Antisemitism allegations

-In the July 30, 2019 editorial of the newspaper La Nación, Castro was accused of anti-Semitism for comments made in one of his official videos against the owner of the media CRHoy Leonel Baruch who is Jewish, making allusions and jokes about the Holocaust and also calling him an "evil banker."
-Castro's words were condemned by the Costa Rican Jewish community with an official statement from the Zionist Israelite Center.
-Castro's statements were also condemned by Israel's ambassador to Costa Rica Amir Ofek, who described them as "miserable expressions".
-The heads of most of the benches in the Legislative Assembly, including National Liberation, Citizen Action, Social Christian Unity, Broad Front and Castro's former party National Integration repudiated the expressions, the two Evangelical Christian parties' benches New Republic and National Restoration refused to comment, whilst the independent deputy Erick Rodríguez Steller, who is close to Castro, defended him arguing that his comments were taken out of context.
+In an editorial published on 30 July 2019, the newspaper La Nación, a frequent critic of Castro, accused him of antisemitism over comments made in one of his videos directed at businessman and former finance minister Leonel Baruch, owner of the media outlet CRHoy and a member of the Jewish community.
+Castro's remarks reportedly included references to the Holocaust and descriptions of Baruch as an "evil banker."
+The comments were condemned by the Costa Rican Jewish community through an official statement issued by the Zionist Israelite Center.
+Israel's ambassador to Costa Rica, Amir Ofek, also criticized the remarks, describing them as "miserable expressions."

+Leaders of several parliamentary caucuses in the Legislative Assembly of Costa Rica, including those of the National Liberation Party, Citizen's Action Party, Social Christian Unity Party, Broad Front, and Castro's former party, the National Integration Party, publicly repudiated the statements.
+The caucuses of the evangelical parties New Republic and National Restoration declined to comment.
+Independent deputy Erick Rodríguez Steller, who had originally been elected under the PIN banner and was politically close to Castro, defended him by arguing that the remarks had been taken out of context.